Idalen/Leitor/README.md

 ## Abstract

-The project's main goal is to convert images of printed text into machine-encoded text.
+The project's main goal is to convert images of text into machine-encoded text.
 This must me done using digital image processing techniques.

 ---